lcdb/lcdb-wf/docs/config-yaml.rst

 ````````````````
     This field selects the reference tag to use for the Salmon index (if used).
     The tag must have had a FASTA configured, and an index for "salmon" must
-    have been configured to be built.
+    have been configured to be built for the organism selected with the
+    ``organism`` config option.

 ChIP-seq-only fields
 ~~~~~~~~~~~~~~~~~~~~